 If you use Facebook, you’ve no doubt noticed their new colorful status background options—meant to give a little extra pop to certain statuses.
 But is just any status worthy of such an honor, or should these be reserved only for a certain class of status?
 Just because you’re late to figuring out these colorful status backgrounds doesn’t mean you should overuse them to make up for lost time.
 Resist the urge, people.
 Most of the ways you want to use these are not only wrong, but completely unacceptable in a civilized society.

 The Request to Chill

 NO!
 Just no. You have to ask yourself before using this feature, “Would I frame this status on my wall?”
 If not, post it as a normal status, not as a motivational poster.

 Ok, this shouldn’t even be posted on Facebook in any form.
 If it shouldn’t be on Facebook at all, should you post it as an epic status?
 Think about it.

 Ok, let’s break this down.
 You’re not just texting and driving, you’re not even just Facebooking and driving, you are going all out with a colorful Facebook status and driving.
-Are you sure the drive who cut you off is the idiot here?
+Are you sure the driver who cut you off is the idiot here?
 Just saying…

 The Obligatory Goodnight Status

 No no no no NO!
 Facebook spends millions of dollars developing and rolling out this amazing feature for those with something meaningful to say and you’re using it to let everybody know you’re going to bed?
 If your mom wouldn’t hang it on her fridge, it doesn’t deserve a colorful background.

 This is just wrong on so many levels.
 Again, I ask you.
 WOULD YOU FRAME THIS ON YOUR WALL?